 We all have brands that we know and love for their product copy or tone of voice.
+Who hasn’t giggled over a Duolingo social media post or gotten the warm and fuzzies from an Innocent ad?
 Good copy makes a brand memorable, relatable, and fun to interact with.
 It won’t just sell your products to your consumers, it will also keep them coming back for more.

 But what determines whether a brand’s copy is “killer”?
 We took a look at seven of our favourite brands and analysed some of their product copy, giving them a rating out of five for the following factors:

-Clear CTA (Call to Action) – Does the product copy compel you to buy it with some kind of button to click or an irresistible hook?
+- Clear CTA (Call to Action) - Does the product page compel you to buy it with some kind of button to click or an irresistible hook?

 1. Oatly